Telecommunications facility

-Global Telecom Facility
+Global telecom facility

 Telecommunications facility, is where a service can be offered.
-A location where a Incumbent Local Exchange Carriers (ILECs) have their Hardware to process Telecom services.
-A phone call made to Jamaica can not be processed by a Telecom Facility in Canada or USA.
+A location where incumbent local exchange carriers (ILECs) have their hardware to process telecom services.
+A phone call made to Jamaica can not be processed by a telecom facility in Canada or the US.
 If a phone number series belongs to say operator or carriers in Jamaica then only that operator knows if that phone number is valid and further if that phone number is on net to place a valid phone call.
 So all carriers in the world get the signal from the Telecom Facilities of the Digicel in Jamaica.

 In Canada

-Telecommunications facility, is same as Airport Facility.
-A location where a Incumbent Local Exchange Carriers (ILECs) have their Hardware to process Telecom services.

 Under Canadian federal and Québécois provincial law, a telecommunications facility, for the purposes of determining whether GST applies, is defined by §123(1) of the GST Act to be "any facility, apparatus, or other thing (including any wire, cable, radio, optical, or other electromagnetic system, or any similar technical system or any part thereof) that is used or is capable of being used for telecommunications".
 This is a very broad definition that includes a wide range of things from satellites and earth stations, to telephones and fax machines.